wp-plugins/jabber-feed/readme.txt

 Without this, you won't have access to the XHTML-IM option and all notification will be sent as a normal textual message.

+* OPTIONAL: to use the SRV records on the admin JID, which is the correct way of resolving the server and port addresses for a domain, the PEAR extension NET_DNS must be
+installed: 'pear install NET_DNS' (Note that it will ask to have php compiled with 'mhash' option).

 = Working Platforms =

-This script has been tested only currently on Wordpress 2.0 and Wordpres 2.5 with PHP 5.2.1.
+This script has been tested only currently on Wordpress 2.0 up to Wordpres 2.7 with PHP 5.2.1.
 Hopefully it should work with other software versions (even PHP4), but I cannot guarantee.
 Tell me please if you tried this successfully with another configuration so that I update the known working platforms list.